watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 npm install
 ```

-### Setting up Conversation and Discovery Services
+### Setting up Watson Services

-1. If you downloaded the project from Watson [Console](https://console.bluemix.net/developer/watson) and you already have a `credentials.json` file, then go to step 4.
-Otherwise follow next steps.
+> Skip this section if you have downloaded the project from [Watson Console](https://console.ng.bluemix.net/developer/watson) and already have a `credentials.json` file

-2. [Create  a project](https://console.bluemix.net/developer/watson/create-project?services=conversation%2Cdiscovery) using the Watson Console using Conversation and Discovery services, and create a `credentials.json` file.
+1. [Create  a project](https://console.bluemix.net/developer/watson/create-project?services=conversation%2Cdiscovery) using the Watson Console using Conversation and Discovery services.

-3. In the Watson Console navigate to [Projects](https://console.bluemix.net/developer/watson/projects), click your newly created project, copy credentials from Project View page and paste them in your `credentials.json` file.
+2. In the Watson Console navigate to [Projects](https://console.bluemix.net/developer/watson/projects), click your newly created project, copy credentials from Project View page and paste them in to a new `credentials.json` file.

+### Train Watson Services
-4. Run following commands to train Conversation and Discovery services:
+Run following commands to train Conversation and Discovery services:
 ``` bash
   npm run train
 ```